 - A finely made and interesting pair of theological revivalist double sided antique cufflinks in 18 karat yellow gold.
 The cufflinks are concave in design and each side has a carved figure, one of which is a centaur firing a bow and arrow.
 Signed in full together with the makers lozenge.

-- Actual pair photographed on page 25 of cufflinks book by Susan Jonas and Marilyn Nissenson
+- Actual pair photographed on page 25 of the book on Cuff Links by Susan Jonas and Marilyn Nissenson.

 - Measures 15mm across.